Need to replace the thermal paste on your Mercedes-Benz EZL unit? Learn how to replace the thermal paste by following the procedures below.

-Hello, I want to share how to replace the thermal paste behind the precious EZL unit, there is a thin layer of white thermal paste that the factory used between the bottom of the EZL unit and the inner fender, so that heat generated by the EZL could be transferred to a larger and cooler area.
+The factory used a thin layer of white thermal paste between the bottom of the EZL unit and the inner fender, so that heat generated by the EZL could be transferred to a larger and cooler area.

 What you will need

-- Thermal paste, I used "Super Thermal Grease II" from MG chemical, I bought it from electronic store outlet for $8.
+- Thermal paste, I used “Super Thermal Grease II” from MG chemical, I bought it from an electronics store outlet for $8.

 - Rubber gloves

 - Any solvent your choice to clean the EZL

 - Food wrap